sonarwatch/serum-price-api/README.md

 ## How to use

 ### Use Sonar's public API
-Sonar provides a public instance of the api.<br>
+Sonar provides a public instance of the api at: [https://price-api.sonar.watch/](https://price-api.sonar.watch/)<br>
 For more information on its use, please use the following documentation: [DOCS](http://docs.price-api.sonar.watch/)

 ### Deploy your own API